ShiJindong/Highway-Pilot/README.md

 ---
 This is a Highway-Pilot driver-assistance system I built with C++ language in Laboratory of Software Engineering in year 2021.
 (For more information, please visit https://www.itiv.kit.edu/)

 In this project, the sensordate (including IMU, Radar, Object-Sensor, Road-Sensor, Tire-Sensor) are used for lateral and longitudinal control of the autonomous vehicle.
 The structure of the main system is illustrated in /Highway-Pilot/Classdisgram.PNG.

-The following functionalities are realized:
+The following functions are implemented:
 - Automated speed limit at curvature drive w.r.t. the road curvature
 - Adaptive Cruise Control (ACC mode)
 - Longitudinal speed control (free drive mode)